Secure Boot is a feature for ensuring only your code can run on the chip. Data loaded from flash is verified on each reset.

 - Enable all secure boot options in the Secure Boot Configuration.
 These include flash encryption, disabling of JTAG, disabling BASIC ROM interpeter, and disabling the UART bootloader encrypted flash access.

-The following sections contain low-level descriptions of various technical functions:
+The following sections contain low-level reference descriptions of various secure boot elements:

-The Secure Boot support hardware can perform three basic operations:
+The first stage of secure boot verification (checking the software bootloader) is done via hardware.
+The ESP32’s Secure Boot support hardware can perform three basic operations:

 - Generate a random sequence of bytes from a hardware random number generator.